5 Things to Know when Choosing Hardwood Floors: A Guide to Picking the Right Floors for You

 Polyurethane creates a hard top coating on the wood’s surface that makes it more resistant to damage.
 The only drawback is that if the flooring gets damaged, it will require more maintenance to repair than an oil finish.There is no right or wrong selection when choosing between the two; it simply boils down to what you prefer.

 Keep these 5 things in mind while you are shopping for hardwood floors.
 Being more informed will allow you to choose the flooring that best fits your home and needs.
-If you are in the Market for quality Canadian-made hardwood floors, feel free to contact the experts at le Roi du Plancher.
+If you are in the market for quality Canadian-made hardwood floors, feel free to visit our warehouse, or contact the experts at le Roi du Plancher at (450) 824-7600.
 We would be glad to help you with anything you may need.